 Web Content Block: It is a block of information that can be expanded to show more information, or contracted to hide it.

-Welcome to the Navigation scavenger hunt.
+Now that you have used the hotspot activity, try this Navigation scavenger hunt.
 Are you ready?

-- Move your cursor or mouse across the menu bar that is below the picture of some students.
-Notice there are drop-down menus.
-Which one is a shortcut to the 21 Things?
+- When you move your cursor or mouse across the menu bar that is below the picture of some students, there are drop-down menus.
+Which one is a shortcut to all of the different 21 Things?

 - How many I Can Statements are on this page?